tintin305/Energy-Visualization-and-Analytics/Database/Website.md

 Another way around this is to generate the image on the server side, then once this has happened, send a converted version of this SVG to the HTML to render.

+I believe that there is a way to get the data out of the JSON directly with the use of either parsing it, or getting out the required parameter that extracts the data.
+This should make things faster than the way we are doing it currently.